Lexaria Bioscience Corp. (NASD - GuruFocus.com

 NEW YORK, Aug.
-09, 2022 (GLOBE NEWSWIRE) -- via InvestorWire — Lexaria Bioscience Corp. ( LEXX) today announces its placement in an editorial published by NetworkNewsWire ("NNW"), one of 50+ trusted brands within the InvestorBrandNetwork (“IBN”), a multifaceted financial news and publishing company for private and public entities.
+11, 2022 (GLOBE NEWSWIRE) -- NetworkNewsAudio – Lexaria Bioscience Corp. ( LEXX) announces the availability of a broadcast titled, “The Power of Science to Stop a Killer.”

 About Lexaria Bioscience Corp.